 A radiologist holding your x-ray print in hand and examining it with narrowed eyes while you keep biting your nails and wondering if will he be 100% sure of what he would find in your x-ray.

 Have you ever experienced such intense silence but wild thoughts while under the same roof as a radiologist?

 If yes, let us tell you, you will not experience a similar thing again.

 Now AI is reinventing the complete radiology practice by assisting radiologists in analyzing radiology images and diagnoses.

-For both tech enthusiasts and radiologists, this phenomenon of computer programs spotting serious conditions—strokes, lung clots, brain bleeds and others – is very fascinating.
+For both tech enthusiasts and radiologists, this phenomenon of computer programs spotting serious conditions; strokes, lung clots, brain bleeds, and others, is fascinating.

 A #DeepLearning algorithm developed by @PRouzrokh et al. from @MayoAILab and @Mayo_OSAIL can measure prosthesis subsidence on serial Xrays following total hip arthroplasty.
 Watch the demo below and read the published manuscript on @Radiology_AI:https://t.co/fAkt4zezHM pic.twitter.com/tKg9Fyl9cp

 First Thing First, Does Radiology Really Require AI?

 Radiology is at the center of our healthcare ecosystem.